 Increased Patient Satisfaction.

 The first benefit of improving patient access is related to patient satisfaction.
 It is likely that by having more knowledge and control of their healthcare, your patients will feel more satisfied with the care that you provide to them.
 When there are fewer unknowns in the care management process, and patients don’t feel in the dark about what’s happening, that control gives them comfort.
 Many times, patients don’t see the whole picture or understand why something is happening.
-The more they understand about what you’re doing and why the more peace they have in accepting what is coming next.
+The more they understand what you’re doing and why they have more peace in accepting what is coming next.

-The second benefit to improving patient access in your practice is that it will improve your communication with patients.
+The second benefit to improving patient access in your practice is improving your communication with patients.
 This is especially relevant to those patients who are chronically ill.
 Chronically ill patients require a lot more attention and feedback.
 Naturally, when people are very sick, there’s a lot more medication, testing, and data to keep track of.
-Being able to digitally get this information to your patients so that they can read it and reread it is a huge benefit for them and for you.
+Being able to digitally get this information to your patients to read it and reread it is a huge benefit for them and you.
 It means fewer phone calls explaining the information over again.
 It means your patient can double-check it, show it to their family members, or even seek advice from other physicians who may be involved in their care.

 Before the days of electronic health records, all patient charts were on paper.
 Let’s face it – those paper charts were transferred to the electronic health records, but how accurately?
-There are patients who received a diagnosis years ago that may not be noted on their medical record today.
+Patients who received a diagnosis years ago may not be noted on their medical records today.
 Giving patients access to their health records and medical information can actually save you time and money in the long run.
-When patients can see their own information, they often catch mistakes or inaccuracies when it comes to their medical history, their family’s medical history, or what medication they’re taking or have taken in the past.
+When patients can see their own information, they often catch mistakes or inaccuracies regarding their medical history, their family’s medical history, or what medication they’re taking or have taken in the past.
 Improving accuracy in your medical charts is a huge incentive to improve patient access to their electronic medical records.

 Three Cons of Improving Patient Access

 Obviously, when we put such sensitive information on a digital platform, no matter how good our cybersecurity is, there’s always that small chance that the data could get hacked.
 This is a huge con to improving patient access in your practice.
-Although it shouldn’t deter you from improving patient access, it should entice you to make sure you do so in a smart and safe way.
+Although it shouldn’t deter you from improving patient access, it should entice you to make sure you do so smartly and safely.
 Do your research, and make sure you know how to keep your medical records safe from hackers.
 You might wonder why someone would want a stranger’s medical records.
 Well, it turns out that stolen medical records are often more valuable in the black market than stolen credit cards.
-Medical records contain a lot of personal information about a person and all in one place – often their method of payment, full name, birth date, address – giving more ammo to people who are looking to commit fraud.
+Medical records contain a lot of personal information about a person and all in one place – often their payment method, full name, birth date, address – giving more ammo to people who are looking to commit fraud.